PabloDiablo/Realtime-Pub-Quiz/README.md

 - ~~Add support for images in questions~~

-- Combine client and server into single app with dev and production build modes
+- ~~Combine client and server into single app with dev and production build modes~~

 - Add persistent sessions

 - Add socket connection recovery

+- ~~Migrate to TypeScript~~

-- Migrate to TypeScript
+- Use TypeScript properly

 - Migrate from WebSocket to socket.io